EAmrogowicz/bootcamp-m1-accessibility/starter/READMEME-m1-accessibility.md

 ## Description

-The challenge is an on-the-job ticket, which means you begin with starter code that needs to be refactored (refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
+The challenge is on-the-job ticket, which means you begin with starter code that needs to be refactored (refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
 It involves a very important aspect of web development: **accessibility**.

 Web accessibility is an increasingly important consideration nowadays.
 It ensures that people with disabilities can access a website using assistive